International Labor Defense: Organization in 1939

-On October 16, 1939, Anna Damon (born Anna Cohen, married as Anna E. David) appeared before the Dies Committee of the U.S. House of Representatives with counsel Abraham J. Isserman and called herself ILD organizational secretary (1934-1937), national secretary (1937–present 1939), and a "charter member" of the CPUSA who had worked for the Party through the 1920s up to 1933.
+On October 16, 1939, Anna Damon (born Anna Cohen, married as Anna E. David) appeared before the Dies Committee of the U.S. House of Representatives with counsel Abraham J. Isserman and called herself ILD organizational secretary (1934–1937), national secretary (1937–1939), and a "charter member" of the CPUSA who had worked for the Party through the 1920s up to 1933.

 Damon also stated that William L. Patterson and J. Louis Engdahl had served as national secretary between her and Cannon.
 She was unsure whether Juliet Stuart Poyntz had ever served as executive secretary but stated "she was an official".